baskerville/bspwm/README.md

 #### Longest side scheme

-When the value of the automatic scheme is `longest_side`, the window will be attached as if the insertion point was in manual mode and the split direction was choosen based on the dimensions of the tiling rectangle and the initial polarity.
+When the value of the automatic scheme is `longest_side`, the window will be attached as if the insertion point was in manual mode and the split direction was chosen based on the dimensions of the tiling rectangle and the initial polarity.

 Let's consider the following scenario, where the initial polarity is set to `second_child`: